Fast, accurate, and system-specific variable-resolution modelling of proteins: Result and Discussion

-The evolution of the protein during the simulation can be quantified in terms of the RMSD of all C$_\alpha$ atoms with respect to the initial frame, which corresponds to the equilibrated structure of ADK in the NPT ensemble (Figure \ref{fig: ake-divisions}a).
+The evolution of the protein between the two aforementioned conformations can be quantified during the simulation in terms of the RMSD of all C$_\alpha$ atoms with respect to the initial frame, which corresponds to the equilibrated structure of ADK in the NPT ensemble (Figure \ref{fig: ake-divisions}a).
 Since the latter is in the open conformation, higher RMSD values are indicative of closer structures.
 The resulting plot is shown with a red line in Figure \ref{fig: rmsd-rmsf-4ake-at-canvas}a: as expected, two states are clearly visible: one corresponding to $3$ \AA, and the second one around $6$ \AA.
 The compact conformation (higher RMSD values) is attained for a few nanoseconds after $80$ ns, it reappears subsequently after $200$ ns, and remains there until the end of the simulation.

 Consistently with the previous analysis, the red line of Figure \ref{fig: rmsd-rmsf-4ake-at-canvas}b shows the RMSF for each C$_\alpha$, computed with respect to the average structure: we can notice that the atoms constituting the protein arms, i.e. the LID and NMP domains (indexes 118-160 and 30-67) have wider fluctuations with respect to the CORE.